vazome/redbull-tracker-ge/README.md

 ### Storage
 After data is parsed it is aggregated in both repo folder [./export](./export/) where each file is timestamped in UTC+00:00 and sent for store in bulk to AWS RDS PostgreSQL database.
-For DB it ensures that new data is correctly inserted providing a easy-to-analys dataset.
+For DB it ensures that new data is correctly inserted and provides an easy-to-analys dataset.
 <img width="1171" alt="image" src="https://github.com/vazome/redbull-tracker-ge/assets/46573198/f3c2e9d3-d5f0-4d83-b5e9-d3492c509b78">

 ### Automation via GitHub Actions